Parsimonious Gaussian mixture models with piecewise-constant eigenvalue profiles: Application to single-image denoising

 \subsection{Image denoising with GMMs}

-Many denoising methods rely on the \textit{self-similarity assumption} \citep{efros_texture_1999,buades_non-local_2005}.
-This regularity and periodicity prior implies that the patches extracted from images gather in some clusters~\citep{lebrun_secrets_2012}.
-Under this hypothesis, GMMs appear as natural models for the image patches. \cite{zoran_learning_2011} run a GMM on a large database of natural image patches and use it for image denoising, deblurring and inpainting, outperforming all the traditional methods.
+Many denoising methods rely on the \textit{self-similarity assumption}: any small patch extracted from an image has ``similar'' patches in the same image~\citep{efros_texture_1999,buades_non-local_2005}.
+This regularity and periodicity prior implies that patches extracted from natural images form well-defined clusters (see \cite{lebrun_secrets_2012} for more details).
+Such a redundancy enables to reduce the noise variance by averaging the similar patches.
+Under this self-similarity hypothesis, GMMs appear as natural models for the set of patches extracted from one image.

+The celebrated work of~\cite{zoran_learning_2011} runs a GMM on a large database of natural image patches and use it for image denoising, deblurring and inpainting, outperforming all the traditional methods.
 However, this approach is not suitable for the task of \textit{single-image denoising}, where we just have one image as an input, that is moreover noisy; hence the need for parsimonious generative models.
 Consequently, \cite{houdard_high-dimensional_2018} propose to model the set of overlapping patches extracted from one image according to a low-dimensional MPPCA density with a shared mixture noise.
 The resulting model, HDMI (high-dimensional mixture models for unsupervised image denoising), automatically updates the intrinsic mixture dimensions $q_c$ during the EM based on a fixed hyperparameter $\sigma^2$ that models the variance of the image noise.
 More precisely, the intrinsic dimensions are chosen such that

 where the $\ell_{cj}$ are the eigenvalues of the local responsibility-weighted covariance matrices $S_c$.
 The noise level $\sigma^2$ can either be known (\textit{supervised denoising}) or unknown (\textit{unsupervised denoising}).
-In the latter case, it is estimated a posteriori as a hyperparameter, by minimizing the BIC of the learned mixture, similarly as in HDDC~\citep{bouveyron_high-dimensional_2007}.
+In the latter case, it is estimated a posteriori as a hyperparameter, by minimizing the BIC of the learned mixture, similarly to HDDC~\citep{bouveyron_high-dimensional_2007}.
 The next paragraph describes the extension of HDMI with MPSA models.